Negative Sampling in Recommendation: A Survey and Future Directions: Literature review of Negative Sampling in Recommendation

-\textbf{Dynamic negative selection with representation learning.} With the advancement of representation learning in recommendation, a cohort of researchers and industry developers have embarked on an investigation of the distinction between hard negative samples and universal negative samples from the perspective of representation learning.
-To illustrate, PDRec \cite{PDRec} examines the inherent information disparities among observed instances (positive samples) and the latent relevance of soft samples within the unobserved items (negative samples).
-It believes that following the emphasis on information-rich samples within the corpus as the positive instances, the deployment of hard negative sampling may concurrently exacerbate issues within the recommender, including data imbalance and over-fitting risks.
+\textbf{Dynamic negative selection with representation learning.} With the advancement of representation learning in recommendation, a cohort of researchers have embarked on an investigation of the distinction between easy and hard negative samples from the perspective of representation learning.
+To illustrate, PDRec \cite{PDRec} examines the inherent information disparities among observed instances (positive samples) and the latent relevance within the unobserved items (negative samples).
+It believes that following the emphasis on information-rich samples within the corpus as the positive instances, the deployment of hard negative sampling may concurrently exacerbate the data imbalance and over-fitting risks within recommenders.
 To address this issue, PDRec designs a noise-free negative sampling strategy to capture items with low confidences as the \textbf{\emph{Safe Negative Samples (SNS)}} which exhibit no relevance to user preferences in model optimization.
-Conversely, RealHNS \cite{RealHNS} meticulously investigates the definition of \textbf{\emph{Real Hard Negative Samples (RHNS)}} (samples that are neither too easy nor too hard) and \textbf{\emph{False Hard Negative Samples (FHNS)}} (samples that represents users' actual preferences in the future) and then defines the equation: \textbf{\emph{HNS}} = \textbf{\emph{RHNS}} + \textbf{\emph{FHNS}}.
+In contrast, RealHNS \cite{RealHNS} meticulously investigates the definition of \textbf{\emph{Real Hard Negative Samples (RHNS)}} (samples that are neither too easy nor too hard) and \textbf{\emph{False Hard Negative Samples (FHNS)}} (samples that represents users' actual preferences in the future) and then defines the equation: \textbf{\emph{HNS}}=\textbf{\emph{RHNS}}+\textbf{\emph{FHNS}}.
 To effectively leverage these two concepts, RealHNS employs a curriculum learning framework to construct the multi-granular RHNS selector (coarse-grained candidates selector and fine-grained samples selector).
 This facilitates the dynamic sampling of high-quality RHNS that are suitable for recommender's current state, thereby alleviating the issue of negative transfer.